 INSTB stands for International Network of Simulated Translation Bureaus.
-It is a partnership of a number of universities with a training institute for translation and terminology that all have a so-called simulated translation bureau in their curricula.
-A simulated translation bureau is a translation bureau that is staffed and run by students as a real translation bureau.
-It is part of the curriculum and earns credit points.
+It is a partnership of universities that make use of a simulated translation bureau in their translation training programmes.
+A simulated translation bureau is staffed and run by students as a real translation bureau and is a fully integrated, practice-oriented part of the curriculum that earns credit points.

 The idea for a simulated translation bureau, or “skills lab”, was developed by the Maastricht School of Translation and Interpreting of Zuyd University of Applied Sciences in The Netherlands.
-The first simulated bureau was set up in 1984.
-Since then, the Maastricht school has developed the concept further and has become an authority in this area.
-The idea for INSTB was born at a meeting with interested institutes in 2008 in Maastricht.
+Its first simulated bureau was set up in 1984.
+Since then, the Maastricht school has developed the concept further and has inspired others.
+The idea for INSTB was born at a meeting with interested institutes in Maastricht in 2008.
 INSTB was officially launched as an international network in 2015.

 - client contact